julien-boudry/Condorcet/VOTING_METHODS.md

 The implementation of this method does not support parties.
 A candidate is elected only once, whatever the number of seats.
 Non-elected candidates are not included in the ranking.
 The ranking is therefore that of the elected.

+Default quota is the Droop quota. three others are available using the method options system _(see example below)_: Hare, Hagenbach-Bischoff, Imperiali.

 ### Code example

 ```php